google-deepmind/mujoco/doc/XMLreference.rst

    If this attribute is "true" the light will cast shadows.
 More precisely, the geoms illuminated by the light will cast shadows, however this is a property of lights rather than geoms.
 Since each shadow-casting light causes one extra rendering pass through all geoms, this attribute should be used with caution.
-Higher quality of the shadows is achieved by increasing the value of the shadowsize attribute of :ref:`quality <quality>`, as well as positioning spotlights closer to the surface on which shadows appear, and limiting the volume in which shadows are cast.
-For spotlights this volume is a cone, whose angle is the cutoff attribute below multiplied by the shadowscale attribute of :ref:`map <map>`.
-For directional lights this volume is a box, whose half-sizes in the directions orthogonal to the light are the model extent multiplied by the shadowclip attribute of :ref:`map <map>`.
+Higher quality of the shadows is achieved by increasing the value of the shadowsize attribute of :ref:`quality <visual-quality>`, as well as positioning spotlights closer to the surface on which shadows appear, and limiting the volume in which shadows are cast.
+For spotlights this volume is a cone, whose angle is the cutoff attribute below multiplied by the shadowscale attribute of :ref:`map <visual-map>`.
+For directional lights this volume is a box, whose half-sizes in the directions orthogonal to the light are the model extent multiplied by the shadowclip attribute of :ref:`map <visual-map>`.
 The model extent is computed by the compiler but can also be overridden by specifying the extent attribute of :ref:`statistic
    <statistic>`.
 Internally the shadow-mapping mechanism renders the scene from the light viewpoint (as if it were a
    camera) into a depth texture, and then renders again from the camera viewpoint, using the depth texture to create